MikroElektronika/mikrosdk_click_v2/clicks/nvsram4/README.md

 ## Examples Description

-> This is an example that demonstrates the use of the nvSRAM 4 click board.
+> This is an example that demonstrates the use of the nvSRAM 4 Click board.

 **The demo application is composed of two sections :**